jalel-eddine/product-manager/README.md

 - Netflix Eureka service discovery

-- Kafka and Spring Cloud Stream  to nennect microservices
+- Kafka and Spring Cloud Stream  to conennect microservices

 - Zuul Proxy Router and Filter in api gateway